-Björk Gudmundsdottir on November 21, 1965, in Reykjavik, Iceland.
-Björk founded the band the Sugarcubes in 1986 before striking out on her own to a hugely successful solo career in 1993.
-In 2000, Bjork appeared on the big screen in the critically acclaimed film Dancer in the Dark.
-She also scored the film and won the Best Actress prize at the Cannes Film Festival for her performance.
+Born on November 21, 1965, in Reykjavik, Iceland, Björk founded the band the Sugarcubes in 1986 before striking out on her own to a hugely successful solo career in 1993.
+She's known for such albums as Debut, Post, Vespertine, Medúlla, Volta and Biophilia, and for songs like "I've Seen It All," "Human Behaviour" and "Big Time Sensuality."
+In 2000, Björk appeared in the critically acclaimed film Dancer in the Dark, which she also scored.
+She won the prize for best actress at the Cannes Film Festival and a Golden Globe nomination for her performance in the film.

-Musician, singer and actress Björk Gudmundsdottir was born on November 21, 1965, in Reykjavik, Iceland.
-Having grown up in a highly musical household, Björk released her first album of traditional Icelandic folk songs when she was only 11.
+Famed singer-songwriter and actress Björk was born Björk Guðmundsdóttir on November 21, 1965, in Reykjavik, Iceland.
+Having grown up in a highly musical household, Björk released her first album, a compilation of traditional Icelandic folk songs, when she was only 11 years old.

 Successful Solo Career

-In 1993, Björk released her first solo album as an adult, aptly named Debut, which sold nearly three million copies worldwide.
-The release featured two Top 20 singles, Human Behaviour and Big Time Sensuality.
-After relocating to London, Björk released 1995's Post, which outsold her first album thanks to innovative collaborations with techno gurus Graham Massey, Howie B and Tricky.
+In 1993, Björk released her first solo album as an adult, aptly named Debut, which featured two Top 20 singles, Human Behaviour and Big Time Sensuality, and sold nearly 3 million copies worldwide.
+After relocating to London, England, Björk released 1995's Post, which outsold her first album thanks to innovative collaborations with techno gurus Graham Massey, Howie B and Tricky.

 In 2000, the diminutive Icelandic pop star appeared on the big screen, in the critically acclaimed film Dancer in the Dark by Danish director Lars von Trier.
 Though it was rumored that tension had grown between the director and his star, who also scored the film, Björk went on to win the prize for best actress at the Cannes Film Festival and a Golden Globe nomination (best actress) for her performance.